-Much like Ernest Shackleton’s little hut on Ross Island, Stravon's little hut in The Hunters Hills lives under the shadow of a mighty peak and funnily enough it's a peak that carries a deep connection with Shackleton's British Antarctic Nimrod Expedition of 1907–09.
+Much like Ernest Shackleton’s aforementioned hut on Ross Island, Stravon's hut in The Hunters Hills lives under the shadow of a mighty peak and funnily enough it's a peak that carries a deep connection with Shackleton's British Antarctic 'Nimrod' Expedition of 1907–09.

 You see, the mighty peak we speak of is Mount Nimrod or Kaumira as it is also known as.
-In this instance, Mount Nimrod received it's name in late 1907 when members of the aforementioned Expedition were the first to climb it while en route to Antarctica on board the S.Y Nimrod.
+In this instance, Mount Nimrod received it's name in late 1907 when members of the Nimrod Expedition were the first to climb it while en route to Antarctica on board Shackleton’s S.Y Nimrod.

-New Zealander’s hold Antarctica with a deep respect that can be traced back to Shackleton's second expedition, the 1915 Imperial Trans-Antarctic Expedition when the Kiwi, Frank Worsley, the Captain of the Endurance and subsequently the James Caird became the single overriding factor to one of the greatest maritime rescues in history when they navigated his way off Antarctica's Elephant Island to South Georgia (some 800 nautical miles away) in a dinghy, with nothing more than a sextant to help Shackleton rescue the Expedition from absolute disaster.
+Here in New Zealand we hold Antarctica with a deep respect which can be traced back to Shackleton's second expedition... the 1915 Imperial Trans-Antarctic Expedition when the Kiwi, Frank Worsley, the Captain of the Endurance and subsequently the James Caird became the single overriding factor to one of the greatest maritime rescues in history when they navigated his way off Antarctica's Elephant Island to South Georgia (some 800 nautical miles away) in a dinghy, with nothing more than a sextant to help Shackleton rescue the Expedition from absolute disaster.

 After Worsley, it was Sir Edmund Hillary that helped blaze the trail into Earth’s most southern continent.
 In early 1958, five years after he conquered Mount Everest, Sir Ed was involved in the Commonwealth Trans-Antarctica Expedition and led the New Zealand party first to the South Pole, effectively achieving what Sir Ernest Shackleton was trying to achieve back in 1914/15.